derekwilling/KSU_CS5040_Jupyter_Notes/README.md

 <br/>NOTE: There is a lot of backend setup to get this running in binder, and the setup can take up to 5 minutes normally.
 Please be patient.

 # KSU_CS5040_Jupyter_Notes
 This is a open repository for notes regarding Kennesaw State University's CS 5040 Data Structures class.
-(Dr. Hisham Haddad)
+(Dr. Hisham Haddad) The notes here are taken directly from slides provided in the class.

 # Live View
 This repo is hosted at https://hub.gke.mybinder.org/user/dirtysoc-ksu_cs-0_jupyter_notes-p1ctrudl/tree